Pi4J/pi4j.github.io/content/blog/2026/2026-interview-nick-ffm.md

 **Frank:** Advice for developers who want to contribute?

 **Nick:** The FFM learning curve isn't as steep as you might think.
-Once you understand the byte mathematics and how to map structures between Java and native worlds, it becomes straightforward - though I won't say it's just "copy and paste"!
+Once you understand the byte mathematics and how to map structures between Java and native worlds, it becomes straightforward, though I won't say it's just "copy and paste"!

 I'd say about 70-80% of my time was spent understanding how FFM works.
 Once that clicked in my brain, development speeded up significantly.